Towards Flexibility and Interpretability of Gaussian Process State-Space Model

 where $\{\f_t^{(i)}\}_{i=1}^n, n \in \mathbb{N}$, are generated from $q(\f_t)$, and

 and, with a bit abuse of notation,

-Lastly, we use the reparametrization trick \cite{kingma2019introduction} to compute the expectations w.r.t. the intractable $q(\x_{t})$.
-By sampling trajectories from $q(\x_{0:T})$ and evaluating the integrands in Eq.~(\ref{eq:elbo_tgpssm_mf}), we can obtain an unbiased estimate of the ELBO.
-Together with all, we can apply gradient ascent based methods \cite{kingma2015adam} to maximize the ELBO w.r.t. the model parameters $\btheta = [\bm{\theta}_{gp}, \btheta_{F}, \bm{Q}, \bm{R} ]$ and the variational parameters $\bm{\zeta} = [ \mathbf{m}_0, \mathbf{L}_0, \bphi, \mathbf{m}, \mathbf{S}, \vz]$.
-The gradient can be propagated back through time owing to the reparametrization trick \cite{kingma2019introduction}.
+Lastly, we use the reparametrization trick \cite{kingma2019introduction} to compute the expectations w.r.t. the intractable $q(\x_{t-1:t})$.
+By sampling trajectories from $q(\x_{0:T})$ and evaluating the integrands in Eq.~(\ref{eq:elbo_tgpssm_mf}), we can obtain an estimate for the ELBO.
+Together with all, we can apply gradient ascent-based methods \cite{kingma2015adam} to maximize the ELBO w.r.t. the model parameters $\btheta = [\bm{\theta}_{gp}, \btheta_{F}, \bm{Q}, \bm{R} ]$ and the variational parameters $\bm{\zeta} = [ \mathbf{m}_0, \mathbf{L}_0, \bphi, \mathbf{m}, \mathbf{S}, \vz]$.
+The gradient information can be back-propagated owning to the reparametrization trick \cite{kingma2019introduction}.
 The pseudo code for implementing the MF variational learning and inference algorithm is summarized in Algorithm \ref{alg_tgpssm1}. \begin{remark} The computational complexity of Algorithm \ref{alg_tgpssm1} lies in the computations of GP, normalizing flow, and inference network.
-Compared to the $\mathcal{O}{(T d_x M^2)}$ computational costs in the GPSSMs using inference networks \cite{eleftheriadis2017identification,ialongo2019overcoming,curi2020structured} (if the GP dominates the computational complexity), Algorithm \ref{alg_tgpssm1} for the TGPSSM only gently increases the computational complexity in the normalizing flow.
-Especially in the case of applying the elementary flows, the additional computational complexity it brings is negligible.
+Compared to the $\mathcal{O}{(T d_x M^2)}$ computational costs in the GPSSMs using inference networks \cite{eleftheriadis2017identification,ialongo2019overcoming,curi2020structured} (assuming the GP is the main computational bottleneck), Algorithm \ref{alg_tgpssm1} for the TGPSSM only gently increases the computational complexity due to the use of normalizing flow.
+In fact, in the case of applying the elementary flows, the additional computational complexity it brings is negligible.
 Moreover, for large datasets with a large $T$, stochastic gradient optimization methods can be employed to make the algorithm scalable; See Appendix \ref{subsec:appex_scalability} for more detailed discussions. \end{remark}